-On March 13, the New Ireland Provincial Government signed a tripartite Memorandum of Understanding with the Climate Change and Development Authority (CCDA) and the Global Green Growth Institute (GGGI) to promote programs, projects, and other joint activities in support of the climate resilient green growth in the province.
+On March 13, the New Ireland Provincial Government signed a tripartite Memorandum of Understanding with the Climate Change and Development Authority (CCDA) and the Global Green Growth Institute (GGGI) to promote programs, projects, and other joint activities in support of the climate-resilient green growth in the province.
 New Ireland is the third province to sign this MOU with GGGI and CCDA after Milne Bay and Enga.
 The project will be piloted in these three provinces for the next three years.

 Funded by the Papua New Guinea-Australia Partnership, the USD4.4 million project will be implemented by GGGI.
-The project aims to mainstream climate resilience and green growth priorities into provincial planning and budgeting, strengthen capacity of the provincial government in planning and mobilizing finance for climate compatible projects, reaching the two districts of the province.
+The project aims to mainstream climate resilience and green growth priorities into provincial planning and budgeting, strengthen the capacity of the provincial government in planning and mobilizing finance for climate compatible projects, reaching the two districts of the province.

-The Provincial Administrator, Mr. Lamiller Pawut has expressed gratitude for the project saying New Ireland Provincial Government is supportive of this project.
+The Provincial Administrator, Mr. Lamiller Pawut has expressed gratitude for the project saying the New Ireland Provincial Government is supportive of this project.

 “We are grateful to the Project Management Committee led by key line agencies within the National Government for choosing New Ireland as a focus province under this Climate Resilient Green Growth Project.”

-Australian High Commission Counsellor, Diane Barclay said: “Australia is working closely with the Government of PNG to build a climate resilient future and this is one of many actions we are supporting to enhance the resilience of communities in PNG.
-This project is additional to our existing support through the Adventist Development Relief Agency and Wildlife Conservation Society (WCS) to build resilience of rural communities in New Ireland.
+Australian High Commission Counsellor, Diane Barclay said: “Australia is working closely with the Government of PNG to build a climate-resilient future and this is one of many actions we are supporting to enhance the resilience of communities in PNG.
+This project is additional to our existing support through the Adventist Development Relief Agency and Wildlife Conservation Society (WCS) to build the resilience of rural communities in New Ireland.